klewic/Daschi/README.md

-You can play with the app here https://daschi.shinyapps.io/daschi/ though the version of the app posted online can only pull the last three months of data (loading more causes timeout errors on the online app, but it can be done if you run the app locally!)
+You can play with the app here https://daschi.shinyapps.io/daschi/ though the version of the app posted online can only pull the last three months of data (loading more causes timeout errors on the online app, but it can be done if you run the app locally)

-Have fun exploring!
+Enjoy!